What are junior liens?

-Sometimes known as secondary liens, junior liens are lending obligations that are attached to properties that already have some type of primary or first lien attached.
+Sometimes known as secondary liens, junior liens are attached to properties that already have some type of primary or first lien attached.
 This type of arrangement is not unusual with real estate.
-In fact, many homeowners make use of this financial resource to secure the funds needed to successfully complete a project.
+In fact, many real estate investors use them to secure the funds needed to successfully complete a project.

 Junior liens are associated with second mortgages.
-Homeowners may take out second mortgages as a way to finance improvements to the properties, consolidate debt, or manage just about any other project that involves a need for cash.
+Owners can take out second mortgages as a way to finance improvements to the properties, consolidate debt, or manage just about any other project that involves a need for cash.
 The second mortgage contract entitles the lender to lay claim to the pledged collateral in the event the debtor defaults on the mortgage.

-One way a junior or second lien is different from a primary lien is that the prior obligation must be settled first in the event of a loan default.
+One way a junior or second lien is different from a primary lien is that the first lien has to be settled first, in the event of a loan default.
 Perhaps the homeowner is no longer able to pay the primary and secondary mortgage.
 In this scenario, the primary mortgage holder would seize the property, sell it for enough to cover the remaining balance on the first mortgage plus any applicable fees.
 Once that obligation is settled, the lender holding the junior lien has access to any remaining cash.
 Hopefully, there is enough money left to settle the second mortgage.
 If there is anything left, the former homeowner receives that remaining sum.

 How Does the Junior Lienholder Assess the Risk?

-A lender who is evaluating an application for a second mortgage will look closely at the applicant’s credit rating and also check the comments submitted to each of the three major credit bureaus.
+A lender who is evaluating an application for a second mortgage will look closely at the applicant’s credit rating, among other things.
 Attention is paid to the amount of equity in the property that will be used as collateral.
 Many secondary lenders will only approve applications when the total requested amounts to no more than 70-80% of the property’s equity at the time of the application.

 The applicant’s debt to income ratio is also scrutinized.
 The goal is to make sure the applicant has enough net income to make the payments on all monthly obligations.
 That includes both mortgage payments, utilities, food, and often unsecured debt like payments on credit card balances.